This article is deprecated and no longer maintained.

 - sudo apt-get update

-letsencrypt client is now installed, so next, we'll create the certificates.
+certbot Let’s Encrypt client is now ready to use.
+Next, we’ll create the certificates.

-Generating the SSL certificate for Apache using the Let’s Encrypt client is straightforward.
-The client will automatically obtain and install a new SSL certificate that is valid for the domains provided as parameters.
+Generating the SSL certificate for Apache is straightforward.
+Certbot will automatically obtain and install a new SSL certificate that is valid for the domains provided as parameters.

 Note: It’s possible to bundle multiple Let’s Encrypt certificates together, even when the domain names are different.
 However, it’s recommended that you create separate certificates for unique domain names.